 - Gear testing at the Gear Research Institute at Penn State

-In many projects we need to test and evaluate other properties, and we easily identify the appropriate vendors.
+In many projects we need to test and evaluate other very unique properties, and we work to identify the appropriate vendors.